nleroy917/dissertation/sections/chapter2/results.typ

 #import "@local/dissertation:0.0.1": figure-caption-extended

+=== Overview of the scEmbed architecture

 #figure(
+  image("../../fig/chapter2/overview.svg"),
+  caption: [An overview of the scEmbed architecture and training procedure.]
+) <scembed-overview>

+#figure-caption-extended(caption: [
+*a.* scEmbed leverages Word2Vec as its core model.
+Word2Vec learns to predict words given a semantic context.
+Similarly, scEmbed learns to predict genomic regions, given a genomic context.
+This is unsupervised, and uses the patterns of genomic region co-occurrence to learn representations of individual regions. *b.* Overview of the scEmbed learning process, starting with scATAC-seq data.  *c.* Once region embeddings are learned, they can be used to construct cell embeddings by averaging the embeddings of regions accessible in each cell.
+We use cell embeddings for downstream tasks of clustering and cell-type prediction.
+])

+scEmbed adapts our previous work, Region2Vec @Gharavi2021a, to single cells.
+The model is a modified unsupervised word2vec @Mikolov2013a model that learns to predict genomic region co-accessibility (@scembed-overview \A).
+Briefly, scEmbed treats each cell as a document and its accessible regions as words.
+Context is simulated through by shuffling these regions (@scembed-overview \B).
+After training, cell embeddings are constructed by averaging region vectors for each cell, which are then used for tasks like clustering, analysis, or transfer learning (@scembed-overview \C).

+=== scEmbed model validation and benchmarking

+#figure(
   image("../../fig/chapter2/benchmarking.svg"),
   caption: [Benchmarking shows that scEmbed is competitive with existing approaches.]
 ) <scembed-benchmarking>
 #figure-caption-extended(caption: [
 *a.* Diagram showing 3 steps of the benchmarking process. *b.* UMAP plot of the cell-embeddings produced by scEmbed. *c.* Results of the benchmarking pipeline. scEmbed is competitive with the top methods.
 We tested three clustering methods: Hierarchical clustering (HC), K means, and Louvain.
 The clustering results were evaluated using three metrics: Adjusted mutual information (AMI), adjusted rand index (ARI), and homogeneity. *d.* UMAP plots visually showing the resultant clusters of cell embeddings produced by scEmbed following data loss. *e.* Line plots showing the change in three clustering metrics (ARI, AMI, and Homogeneity) as a function of dropout rate.
 Plots show that scEmbed retains its ability to accurately cluster single cells up to nearly 80% data loss.
 ])

+To validate scEmbed, we followed an earlier approach @Chen2019a to benchmark it on clustering tasks using published reference scATAC data from hematopoietic cells @Buenrostro2018 (@scembed-benchmarking \A).
+We trained scEmbed for 100 epochs then used the resulting region embeddings to construct cell embeddings.
+Visually, scEmbed clusters cells of the same type (@scembed-benchmarking \B).
+We clustered the cell embeddings with three clustering methods: K-means, hierarchical clustering (HC), and Louvain clustering.
+The clusters were then compared to ground truth labels using three metrics: adjusted rand index (ARI), the adjusted mutual information score (AMI), and the homogeneity score (see Methods). scEmbed performs similar to the best-performing scATAC-seq methods, including SCALE, scBasset, cisTopic, and SnapATAC (@scembed-benchmarking \C).
+It does so with almost no preprocessing of the data and a completely unsupervised learning workflow.

+=== scEmbed is robust to data loss

+Next we wodnered if we could leverage scEmbed for transfer learning tasks, which can result in a loss of information.
+As such, we sought to evaluate its ability to cluster data with increasing levels of information loss.
+To test scEmbed’s robustness to missing data, we trained the model on datasets of increasing sparsity.
+Starting with the Buenrostro2018 dataset (2.8% non-zero) @Buenrostro2018, we randomly dropped non-zero values in the binary accessibility matrix until approximately 80% of the data was lost.
+A dropout rate of 80% resulted in a matrix that was 0.5% non-zero.
+Even at a drop-out rate of 80%, scEmbed was able to visually cluster cells of the same type (@scembed-benchmarking \D).
+To quanify this, we computed three scores for each dropout dataset: 1) Adjusted Rand Index (ARI), 2) Adjusted Mutual Information (AMI), and 3) Homogeneity scores.
+We found that scEmbed retained clustering accuracy comparable to other scATAC-seq analysis methods @Chen2019a even when faced with 80% data loss (Fig. @scembed-benchmarking \E).
+These findings confirm that scEmbed can learn rich biological knowledge, even for the most sparse datasets.
+The ability to handle sparseness is a critical characteristic of scATAC-seq analysis, and particularly so for scEmbed, which can be used to transfer information from existing models, as we describe next.

+=== Using scEmbed to transfer knowledge of genomic region co-occurrence to unseen datasets

 #figure(
   image("../../fig/chapter2/projection.svg"),